$12.5 Million Renovation Planned for Sugar Land’s 33-Acre Town Square

 Sugar Land Town Square to undergo major changes.

 Being one of the town’s most iconic destinations, Sugar Land Town Square is easily one of the favorite places of the residents.
 Designed to gather the residents to live, work, and shop, this location has seen many events since its opening in 2003.
-Now, more than 20 years later, the Town Square is ready to get an upgrade as the Sugar Land City Council moves forward with the revitalization project for the area.
+Now, more than 20 years later, the Town Square is ready to get an upgrade as the revitalization project for the area moves forward.

 Boost the Business Environment